PoCInnovation/Workshops/software/01.React/README.md

 # Workshop 1 - Kanban App in React

-The goal of this workshop is to create a [Kanban-like](https://www.digite.com/kanban/what-is-kanban/) application using the React library in Typescript
+:heavy_check_mark: Learn the basics of [React](https://reactjs.org/) with [TypeScript](https://www.typescriptlang.org/)

+:heavy_check_mark: Use the component library [Material UI](https://mui.com/) to quickly build a great UI

+:heavy_check_mark: Have an overview of front end development

 <br/><br/>
 ## Step 0: Initialization

+The goal of this workshop is to create a [Kanban-like](https://www.digite.com/kanban/what-is-kanban/) application using the React library in Typescript.
 All the installation steps required to do the exercises are detailed in the [SETUP.md](./SETUP.md)
 <br/><br/>
 ## Step 1: Create your first component